 This thing is tiny!

-On my recent trip to New Zealand, I shot 848GB of photos and videos.
-I no longer had space on my 12-inch Macbook's internal SSD to backup SD cards.
-Fortunately I had a 1TB Samsung SSD with me.
-It's tiny, very fast and got the job done for me.
+As for having an external SSD, well it's just very likely I'll run out of space backing up SD cards on my laptop if I'm traveling with one.
+Samsung's USB-C SSDs were just what I was looking for: tiny, lightweight and fast.
 I have two now — the original 1TB T1 model and the later 1TB T3 model.
-Though the new T5 model is out now so you should consider that one instead of the older discontinued models.
+Though the new T5 model is out now so you should consider that one instead of the older models I have.